openharmony/docs/en/application-dev/reference/apis/js-apis-net-sharing.md

 # Network Sharing Management

-The Network Sharing Management module allows you to share your device's Internet connection with other connected devices by means of Wi-Fi hotspot, Bluetooth, and USB sharing.
+The Network Sharing Management module allows you to share your device's Internet connection with other connected devices by means of Wi-Fi hotspot, and Bluetooth sharing.
 It also allows you to query the network sharing state and shared mobile data volume.

 > **NOTE**
 >